relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

    5. SQL Server 2012 or later

       1. >  **NOTE:** We recommend to take daily backups and keep them for 1 week

+      2. >  **NOTE:** We recommend to shrink database daily in order not to run out of disk space

 3. Network Requirements

    1. Server with Globanet needs to have access to Relativity's Fileshare
        1. If Globanet does not have direct access to Relativity's Fileshare, site-to-site VPN OR SFTP sync can be setup.
 See Data Flow Overview below for more details
        2. Server with Globanet only needs access to specific folders on Relativity Fileshare.
 Details are documents in Data Flow Overview section below.

 ### Installation Steps